websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/reference/portal-properties.md

 ### Example 1: Using `portal-ext.properties` to Override a Property

-If you've configured a mail session on your app server and it's named differently than the default in `portal-impl.jar/portal.properties` (i.e., `mail.session.jndi.name=mail/MailSession`), specify your mail session name in a `portal-ext.properties` file.
+If you've configured a mail session on your app server and it's named differently than the default in `portal-impl.jar/portal.properties` (it sets `mail.session.jndi.name=mail/MailSession`), specify your mail session name in a `portal-ext.properties` file.

 New value in `portal-ext.properties`: